 Of these two types of clause, the courts are more likely to enforce a "limitation of liability" clause.
 Limitation of liability clauses are considered to be more reasonable, and are, therefore, more common in Terms and Conditions agreements.

 Different businesses limit their liability in different ways.
 Some businesses limit the maximum amount of compensation they will pay to a specific figure.
 Other businesses will pay a portion of whatever the customer has paid to them.

-Here's an example from Tracking Wonder:
+Here's an example from Laird Superfood:

 That last point is particularly important, and is another reason why it's essential to understand how consumer law operates in the regions in which your company operates.
 For example, in the UK, it's not possible to limit liability for death or injury caused by negligence.

 Your website contains branding, images, and copy that are the intellectual property or your company or of third parties with whom you do business.
 Your Terms and Conditions can be used to help you assert your copyright over these assets.

 You can insert a clause in your Terms and Conditions determining the jurisdiction in which any court cases between you and your customers will be heard.